 ½ sliced avocado and 2 poached eggs to serve (optional)

 1. In a bowl, roughly mash the cold roast potatoes with a fork and dice any leftover veg you want to use up such as roast carrots, parsnips and brussels.

 3. Heat up a large saucepan on a medium to high heat.
-Spray well with spray oil or add a teaspoon of sunflower oil.
-Spoon the mixture carefully into the pan into two messy patties.
-Cook on one side for a few minutes.
-Spray the patties with spray oil before flipping (don’t panic if they break or fall apart, they don’t have to be perfect.)
+Spray well with spray oil or add a tsp of sunflower oil.
+Spoon the mixture carefully into the pan into 2 messy patties.
+Cook on one side for a few minutes before flipping (don’t panic if they break and fall apart – this is part of the charm).

-4. Cook for another couple of minutes and then serve immediately topped with a poached egg, slices of avocado and a sprinkle of chilli flakes..
-I also served mine with a bit of leftover tzatziki.
+4. Cook for another couple of minutes and then serve topped with poached or fried eggs, sliced avocado and a sprinkle of chilli flakes.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.